splunk/splunk-connect-for-snmp/docs/offlineinstallation/offline-microk8s.md

 ## Installing helm3

-Additionally, you need to installat the helm3 add-on.
+Additionally, you need to install the helm3 add-on.
 See the following steps:

 1. Check your server's platform with: